 For companies going through the same thing, we’d offer a few pieces of advice.

 1.)
 Focus on where you can do the most good

 Everyone has different ways of supporting their most cherished causes.
 While some companies, like us, are making financial contributions, which are relatively easy to divert and maintain similar impact for other causes, other companies are giving their time and expertise or making in-kind contributions.
 Our financial contributions were easy to temporarily shift, but were this not the case, we might not have made the choice that we did.
 While COVID feels more urgent than some other causes, focus on where you are best equipped to make the biggest impact, not necessarily the thing that’s getting the most press.

 2.)
 There is nothing wrong with pressing pause

 We’re lucky that we can keep going and keep giving.
-We are bootstrapped and running this company out of a living room in Santa Monica.
+We are bootstrapped and have cash on hand to sustain the business while keeping our social responsibilities top of mind.
 Some of you have had a bit more growth and have employees to care for.
 Put your employees first; your work needs shepherds, and doing everything possible to keep those shepherds secure will ultimately allow you to more sustainably face the challenges that remain ahead for you and the causes most important to you.

 3.)
 Take the pulse of your customers